cds-snc/cra-claim-tax-benefits/README.md

 [Cypress](https://www.cypress.io/) is what we use to write our end-to-end tests.
 It can run in a browser or in headless mode (ie, on the command line) to step through one or more flows.
 By running our end-to-end tests frequently, we are making sure that new changes to the code don't break existing user journeys.

-### Using SonarQube

-[SonarQube](https://www.sonarqube.org/) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on more than 20 programming languages.
-SonarQube is also used to track test coverage percentage and other value-added metrics.

-#### Run a SonarQube analysis

-SonarQube can be executed in two main ways: when pushing to GitHub remote repository, which will trigger a new GitHub Actions execution.
-The second way to trigger a SonarQube analysis is to invoke the `sonar-scanner` command locally.
-Install Sonar Scanner using the following procedure: https://brewinstall.org/Install-sonar-scanner-on-Mac-with-Brew/

-Configuration file for SonarQube is named `sonar-project.properties`, and is located at the root of the project.

 ## Using Docker

 ### [Install `docker`](https://docs.docker.com/install/)